Stem Cell Research

-The Promise of Stem Cell Therapies and How the LeviCell Can Contribute
+The Potential for Stem Cell Resarch and How the LeviCell System Can Contribute

 Studying stem cells offers immeasurable promise, potential, and opportunity to advance scientific knowledge.
 The ability of stem cells to self-renew and differentiate into all functional cell types makes them an ideal tool for understanding human development, drug testing, drug development, tissue engineering, and regenerative therapies.
 Stem cells are currently used to replace cells damaged by chemotherapy, and researchers are testing ways to incorporate regenerative therapies for cancer, inflammatory diseases, autoimmune disorders, and neurological diseases.